Portland native and seventh-generation Oregonian now living in Bellingham and working as a Transportation Engineer for WSDOT.

 I've been told that I'm an ESTJ (Determined Realist).
-While that seems somewhat accurate, I've also found ISTP (Individualistic Doer) to be fairly fitting.
+While that seems somewhat accurate, I've also found ISTP (Individualistic Doer) to be fairly fitting depending on my mood.
 Most of my friends would think I'm an extrovert, but I do enjoy my time alone outdoors.

 Cycling year-round, let's just say that up to 10,000 miles a year keeps me in very good shape.
 I spent the summer of '09 cycling 2,500 miles solo around Washington and down the coast to Mexico for charity.
 In '10, I decided to cycle 4,200 miles solo across the country to NYC.
 In '13, I covered 5,600 km across a dozen European countries.
 In six years, I've managed to put over 30,000 miles on my bike and have no plans to stop.

-I'm usually remembered as that outgoing tall guy with the name tag that cycles everywhere.
+I'm usually remembered as that outgoing tall guy with the utility belt that cycles everywhere.
 People also seem to comment on and enjoy my unique "uniform" and various accoutrements.
 I'm often described as looking ready to go camping at any opportunity.
 They're usually right.

 ― Douglas Adams, The Hitchhiker's Guide to the Galaxy